freak2geek/continuous-training/tooling/vscode/README.md

 #### Path Intellisense

-- Autocomplate import paths from the file system.
+- Autocomplete import paths from the file system.

 - Support custom mapping, which is useful to enable intellistense for custom aliasses or resolutions.